 We are nearing the end of the present age!

 The Scripture teaches plainly that the Glory of the Lord will abide on the saints during a time of great spiritual darkness.
 It is our understanding that this glory will begin with the saints hidden away in the wilderness during the latter part of the week and then will expand until it culminates in the heralding of the return from Heaven of Christ.
 The two witnesses will stand once more upon their feet at the coming of the Lord from Heaven (Revelation 11:11).

-The emphasis of this booklet is that there has been a reason for the inserting of two thousand years between the sixty-ninth and the seventieth weeks.
-The reason is that a period of time of such duration is necessary in order for God to prepare a witness and a deliverer—a deliverer who will be able, under God, to assist the Christians, the Jews, and whoever else will call on the name of the Lord during the famine of the Word of God that will occur during the latter part of the seventieth week.
+The emphasis of this article is that there is a reason for the insertion of two thousand years between the sixty-ninth and the seventieth weeks of Daniel.
+The reason is that a period of time of such duration is necessary in order for God to prepare a witness and a deliverer — a deliverer who will be able, under God, to assist the Christians, the Jews, and whoever else will call on the name of the Lord during the famine of the Word of God that will occur during the latter part of the seventieth week.
 Joseph is the Old Testament type of the prepared deliverer.

 The purpose for the interval of time between the sixty-ninth week and the seventieth week is that the Body of Christ, of the Anointed Deliverer, may be brought to perfection.
 The brothers of Christ must be changed into His image and brought into perfect union with Him.
 The glory that will be revealed in us is past our comprehension at this time.
 It is a level of living and ministry for which we must be prepared.